Where are the Saturnia Thermal Bath?

 Located in the southernmost part of the Tuscan Maremma, the Saturnia Thermal Baths receive every year thousands of people who come to the region practicing wellness tourism or wellness tourism.
 The sulphurous waters have extraordinary beneficial and therapeutic properties.

-How to get to the Baths of Saturnia
+How to get to the Saturnia Thermal Bath?

 From the city of Siena you have to take the highway towards Grosseto, take the exit to Roselle, and after Roselle, you should continue towards Saturnia.
 The hot springs are located a one mile before the town.
 A sign indicates the spa, and instead of going towards it, they have to turn left, park and go down to the hot springs on foot, which are about a hundred meters away.